itera-io/terraform-provider-taikun/docs/data-sources/billing_rule.md

 ---
 page_title: "taikun_billing_rule Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get a billing rule by its id.
+description: |-   Get a billing rule by its ID.
 ---

 # taikun_billing_rule (Data Source)

-Get a billing rule by its id.
+Get a billing rule by its ID.

 ~> **Role Requirement** In order to use the `taikun_billing_rule` data source you need at least a `Partner` account